jwnwilson/django_react_redux_webapp/README.md

 ## To Do

-- Deploy to single box using docker compose up with prod image
+- Move Media uploads to GCS
-- Deploy to Heroku & compare
+- Deploy to single box using docker compose up with prod image & compare heroku
 - Integrate view logic with wagtail pages
   - Add new page on CMS adds new endpoint page to website
 - Add component name to serializer api output as an class attr value not DB value